corpus-io/tokenize.it-smart-contracts/docs/specification.md

   - The address fulfills the requirements as proven by the allowList.
   - The address has the TRANSFERER_ROLE.
   - The address has the BURNER_ROLE.
-- No transfers can be made while the contract is paused.
+- No transfers (including mints and burns) can be made while the contract is paused.
 - Only an address with PAUSER_ROLE can pause or unpause the contract.
 - Granting and revoking of roles is possible regardless of the contract being paused or not.
 - An address with BURNER_ROLE can burn tokens from any address that holds these tokens any time unless the contract is paused.